-As previously reported in the proxy statement for the annual meeting held on February 28, 2019, we applied the following steps to identify the median employee based on our total employee population as of July 1, 2018.
-We included all active full- and part-time employees on this date (other than our CEO) who had been employed by us at any time during calendar 2017.
-In accordance with SEC rules, we did not include independent contractors-thus, the financial advisors in our Raymond James Financial Services channel and their staffs were excluded.
-In addition, we excluded the following non-U.S. employees who, in the aggregate, constituted less than 5% of our total employee population ("de minimis exclusion"): all our employees in the United Kingdom (147), Germany (47) and France (43).
-Prior to applying the de minimis exclusion, our total employee population as of July 1, 2018 consisted of 12,406 persons, with 11,161 employees located in the U.S. and 1,245 outside the U.S. After applying the de minimis exclusion, our total employee population consisted of 11,161 employees in the U.S. and 1,008 employees outside the U.S.
+We applied the following steps to identify the median employee based on our total employee population as of July 1, 2021.
+We included all active full- and part-time employees on this date (other than our CEO) who had been employed by us at any time during calendar 2020.
+In accordance with SEC rules, we did not include independent contractors thus, the financial advisors in our Raymond James Financial Services channel and their staffs were excluded.
+In addition, we excluded the following non-U.S. employees who, in the aggregate, constituted less than 5% of our total employee population ("de minimis exclusion"): all our employees in the United Kingdom (235), Germany (51) and France (1).
+Prior to applying the de minimis exclusion, our total employee population as of July 1, 2021 consisted of 13,785 persons, with 12,369 employees located in the U.S. and 1,416 outside the U.S. After applying the de minimis exclusion, and after excluding 145 U.S. associates that joined on December 24, 2020 as part of our acquisition of NWPS, our total employee population consisted of 12,218 employees in the U.S. and 1,129 employees outside the U.S.

-To identify our median employee, we used a "gross taxable earnings" measure for calendar year 2017, which included: (i) annual base pay (salary or gross wages), (ii) commissions, (iii) bonuses, (iv) fringe benefits, (v) the value of equity awards that vested during the year, and (vi) miscellaneous taxable earnings.
-We annualized the base pay (only) for any employees who commenced work during calendar 2017, with certain non-material exceptions.
+To identify our median employee, we used a "gross taxable earnings" measure for calendar year 2020, which included: (i) annual base pay (salary or gross wages), (ii) commissions, (iii) bonuses, (iv) fringe benefits, (v) the value of equity awards that vested during the year, and (vi) miscellaneous taxable earnings.
+We annualized the base pay (only) for any employees who commenced work during calendar 2020, with certain non-material exceptions.
 Compensation amounts were determined from our payroll systems of record.
-Payments in Canadian dollars were converted to U.S. dollars using a 12-month average rate for the year.
+Payments in Canadian dollars were converted to U.S. dollars using a 12-month average currency exchange rate for the year.
 To identify our median employee, we then calculated the total gross taxable earnings for our employee population and excluded employees at the median who had anomalous compensation characteristics.

-For fiscal 2020, we estimated the ratio of such median employee's annual total compensation for fiscal 2020 to that of the CEO in accordance with SEC rules for the Summary Compensation Table, as follows:
+For fiscal 2021, we estimated the ratio of such median employee's annual total compensation for fiscal 2021 to that of the CEO in accordance with SEC rules for the Summary Compensation Table, as follows:

-• the median of the annual total compensation of all employees (other than the CEO) was \$94,744;
+the median of the annual total compensation of all employees (other than the CEO) was \$106,782;

-- the annual total compensation of the CEO, as reported in the Summary Compensation Table, was \$12,449,359; - the ratio of the annual total compensation of the CEO to the median of the annual total compensation of all employees was 131 to 1.
+- the annual total compensation of the CEO, as reported in the Summary Compensation Table, was \$13,901,046; - the ratio of the annual total compensation of the CEO to the median of the annual total compensation of all employees was 130 to 1.